Peninsular War: Stalemate in the west

-French conquest of Aragon
+French conquest of Aragon and Catalonia

 After a two-week siege, the French Army of Aragon under its commander, General Suchet, captured the town of Tortosa from the Spanish in Catalonia on 2 January 1811.
 MacDonald's VII Corps was defeated in a vanguard skirmish at El Pla.

-The Spanish commander Francisco Rovira captured in a coup-de-main the key fortress of Figueres with the help of 2,000 men on 10 April.
+The Spanish commander Francesc Rovira captured in a coup-de-main the key fortress of Sant Ferran Castle at Figueres with 2,000 miquelets on 10 April.
 The French Army of Catalonia under MacDonald blockaded the city to starve the defenders into surrender.
 With the help of a relief operation on 3 May, the fortress held out until 17 August, when lack of food prompted a surrender after a last-ditch breakout attempt failed.

 On 5 May, Suchet besieged the vital city of Tarragona, which functioned as a port, a fortress, and a resource base that sustained the Spanish field forces in Catalonia.
 Suchet was given a third of the Army of Catalonia and the city fell to a surprise attack on 29 June.
 Suchet's troops massacred 2,000 civilians.
 Napoleon rewarded Suchet with a Marshal's baton.
 On 25 July, Suchet drove the Spanish out of their positions on the Montserrat mountain range.
 In October, the Spanish launched a counterattack that recaptured Montserrat and took 1,000 prisoners from scattered French garrisons in the area.
 In September, Suchet launched an invasion of the province of Valencia.
 He besieged the castle of Sagunto and defeated Blake's relief attempt.
 The Spanish defenders capitulated on 25 October.
 Suchet trapped Blake's entire army of 28,044 men in the city of Valencia on 26 December and forced it to surrender on 9 January 1812 after a brief siege.
 Blake lost 20,281 men dead or captured.
 Suchet advanced south, capturing the port town of Dénia.
 The redeployment of a substantial part of his troops for the invasion of Russia ground Suchet's operations to a halt.
 The victorious Marshal had established a secure base in Aragon and was ennobled by Napoleon as the Duke of Albufera, after a lagoon south of Valencia.